 - Kids clubs: For the younger kids these are really useful in some resorts for both you and them.
 It allows you precious alone time, but also allows the kids to mix with others and to do what they actually want to do without everyone getting on each other’s nerves.
 Also, activities are particularly good for keeping the kids occupied and tiring them out to make the evenings easier to handle.

-When you decide to book a single parent holiday abroad with the kids, Single Parents on Holiday is your dedicated tour operator and that means you are dealing with a company who are specialists in ensuring a great holiday is enjoyed by all.
 With research and planning, thinking outside the box and challenging yourself to try new things, a single parent holiday abroad can become a fantastic experience and a proud achievement.
 Quality one-on-one time with the kids as a single parent is often a rarity, and that is how you need to approach the holiday; as something precious and to be made the most of.
 It is an opportunity to get out of humdrum routines and enjoy the best features of your family that you hardly ever get chance to see.